Pompelmo/teamGurren/pydoc_source/rank_extractor.rst

 .. function:: extractor(input_folder,leng)

-	take in input a string *input_folder* containing a path of a directory containing the output of ParserBoinc of many PCIM,	an integer *leng* that is the len of the ranks to extract.
+	take in input a string *input_folder* containing a path of a directory containing the output of ParserBoinc of many PCIM,	an integer *leng* that is the number of first elements to extract from every PC-IM.
 	Return a list of ranks taken from every PCIM in the input folder.

+.. code-block :: python

+	from rank_extractor import extractor
+	my_folder = "./myfolder" # the folder with the data

+	l = extractor(myfolder,55) # extract 55 element for every PC-IM results in the folder (the ranks), and return a list of ranks

 .. .. function:: table_creator(rank_list,ouput_p)